somenath203/A.I.-Powered-California-House-Price-Predictor-Website/README.md

-# A.I.-Powered-Boston-House-Price-Predictor-Website
+# A.I.-Powered-California-House-Price-Predictor-Website

-This is a simple A.I. powered website created using *Streamlit* and *Linear Regression Model* which predicts the price of Boston House Data
+This is a simple A.I. powered website created using *Streamlit* and *Linear Regression Model* which predicts the price of California House Data

 ## Package required to run the website in Localhost :-